isabella232/OneScriptLang/docs/Fields.md

 ```
 name "What is your name?" text initial("Doug")
 ```
 ## Field Definitions

 ### Info Field
-The info field is for display onlyy and not designed to collect an answer from the participant.
+The info field is for display only and not designed to collect an answer from the participant.
 For example:

 ```
 hello "How are you" info;
 ```

+### Text Field
+The text field is